ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 <br/>

 So Type I changes are updates in place.
 The main benefit of Type I changes are that they maintain the 1-1 mapping of rows to loads.
-The drawback are that you lose the ability to track *history*.
-All you know is which user made the
+The drawback is that you lose the ability to track *history*.
+All you know is which user made the recent change, and when that change happened.
+We don't necessary know *what* changes occurred.

 You could "beef up" your Type I changes to apply the `updated_by_user` and `updated_date` concept to every field, so, adding `weight_updated_by_user` and `weight_updated_date` fields like this: